stuffedwombat/stuffedwombat.github.io/about_dishonored.md

 Dunwall is as full of contrasts as you would expect from all the spotlights that have been left lying around, its a city of rich and poor, of bright and dark, of healthy and sick, of GOOD and BAD, a city that runs on a dramatic arc, where you get betrayed, have to rescue emily and take revenge.
 The first two levels follow the same structure and introduce the city before the sokolv bridge and lady boaylse social stealth mix up the gameplay.
 Inbetween missions the many NPCs of the hounds pit pub react to your choices and give you your sidequest.
 After you get betrayed again, you rescue emily and take revenge again, but this time you climb from the lowest, plague ridden sewer to the highest hideout of the powerful in a single, breathless day.

-Dishonored 1 runs on a dramatic arc.
-Dishonored 2 is compartmentalised.

 Because Karnaka is beautiful.
 It's facades glimmer and shine even in desolation and corruption.
 Blue waves crash lazily against the white walls of the lively harbor.
 The bloodflies dont spill out of their infected houses.
 Wide staircases run through tall buildings, connecting appartements and balconies to huge plazas and broad streets as you make your way through a city that feels like a perfect vacation destination.